 Bravery..knowing something's going to be difficult, but doing it anyway

-The first of the two 8v Integrales is Mark's.
-This is a UK car, it's red and was stripped down by the previous long term owner, then left for several years until recently being listed on Ebay.
+This is Mark's UK car purchase, it's red and was stripped down by the previous long term owner, then left for several years until recently being listed on Ebay.

 Mark bravely bought the car, and shipped it home for restoration.